pamsaa65/ExData_Plotting1/README.md

 ## Scripts

-There are five scripts: one for each plot (plot?.R), and one script with common sentences for load, select and transform data (loadData.R).
+There are five scripts: one for each plot (plot*.R), and one script with common sentences for load, select and transform data (loadData.R).

 Each plot script uses load data script (with source()).